At Highland, we believe that user testing doesn’t have to be wildly expensive or time-consuming.

 Thank you!
 That’s all I have for you; do you have any lingering thoughts for me?

 Always, always start with user testing before building and launching a new product idea.
 Most new products fail due to a lack of customer understanding.
-Testing your product concept with users first can help you get off to the right start.
+User testing can be useful to help create user-friendly products, and can help justify a redesign when pain points are identified since real users have gone through the testing process and screening questions.
+Testing your product design concept with users first can help you get off to the right start.